sibgit/sibgit.github.io/README.md

 ## Course links, exercises and slides

 :fire:
-**Please note:** the definitive course material such as slides and exercises will be made available on the first day of the course.
+**Please note:** the definitive course material (slides and exercises) will be made available on the first day of the course.
 Until then files do not necessarily correspond to the final version.

 Useful links during the course: